VIC.GOV.AU | Policy and Advisory Library

 Ministerial Order under the Education and Training Reform Act 2006 (Vic)

-Authorises the school council to develop a dress code that covers any matters which a school council considers appropriate in relation to:
+Authorises the school council to develop a student dress code that covers any matters which a school council considers appropriate in relation to:

 • clothing and other items worn, carried or used